SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 <a id='motivation'></a>
 ## Motivation
 Assume you have a cloud-native Spring(Boot) application that exposes REST APIs to access (read, write,...) instances that are worth protecting.
 An instance could be a business object having the type of a procurement order, a leave request or in our case an advertisement.
 With Spring Security ACL you can control the access to dedicated instances.

 An **Access Control List (ACL)** is a list of permissions attached to a dedicated instance.
 An ACL specifies for an instance which operations (e.g. read, write, publish, ...) are granted to an identity.
 An identity can be a user principal or match to a user role/attribute.

 Spring ACL approach can be useful when:
-- The instance-based access cannot solely be protected by roles (scopes and attributes) as described in the [spring-security-basis](/cp-application-security/tree/master/spring-security-basis), and in addition there is no "static" criteria (like cost center, confidentiality level, ...) that could be used as a filter.
+- The instance-based access cannot solely be protected by roles (scopes and attributes), and in addition there is no "static" criteria (like cost center, confidentiality level, ...) that could be used as a filter.
 Then the decision whether a user is authorized for a certain instance can be defined per instance completely free of limitations just by maintaining the ACL.
 - If the instance-based access shall change dynamically during the instance lifecycle without the change of an attribute value this can be done by changing the ACL without changing the object itself.
 - The instance owner wants to delegate permissions to a dedicated user/substitute without consulting the administrator.
-During vacation a manager likes to delegate the approvals of leave requests to the dedicated team leads.
+For example, during vacation a manager likes to delegate the approvals of leave requests to the dedicated team leads.
--	The attribute that shall be used is not directly part of the business objects persistence but coming from some relation to another object.
-Then the ACL table can help to have a uniform way to build up the SQL statement with a JOIN to implement the filter condition
+-	The user's authorization is related to an object, that does not directly belong to the core domain of your application, like cost-center and is therefore not part of your application persistence.
+Still ACL entries can reflect this kind of relationships between application instances and foreign domain object as part of the ACL.
 - You want to model ACL hierarchies.
   - For example, you are a facilitator and you have edit-permissions to some buildings within a location.
 Furthermore, you should have the same permissions to most of the rooms, that are linked to the buildings.
   - Same could be the case for organizational hierarchies, like cost center.
 - You like to manage the ACL as part of your application and close to the instances, you want to protect without delegating the task of authorization management to a dedicated user administrator.

-- Spring ACL simplifies the implementation of audit logs and GDPR compliance as all relevant data is stored in central authorization tables.
+Additionally, Spring ACL simplifies the implementation of audit logs and GDPR compliance as all relevant data is stored in central authorization tables.

 <a id='comparison'></a>
 ## Comparison of the Filter Approach with the ACL Approach
-Access Limitation on Data Level with Filter Conditions was explained in [spring-security-basis](/cp-application-security/tree/master/spring-security-basis).

 ### Advantages of the Filter Approach
-+ In general, a better performance especially for large data volume as no unauthorized data is selected from the DB and later on not used due to missing authorization.
-+ Lower development effort as not much additional infrastructure is needed
++ Simplicity, and lower development effort as no additional infrastructure is needed.

 ### Advantages of the ACL Approach
 + The authorization decision is better understandable as missing authorizations can be clearly identified as such and not just as a reduced result list of an operation that can have different reasons.
-+ Auditability and effort for logging of the authorization relevant data is much easier as all information is kept in a central place (The ACL tables) and not distributed in application tables that have to care for change log themselves.
++ Auditability and effort for logging of the authorization relevant data is much easier as all information is kept in a central place (the ACL tables) and not distributed in application tables that have to care for change log themselves.
-+ The ACL Approach can be combined with the Filter approach (with the cost of an additional JOIN)
++ The ACL Approach can be combined with the Filter approach (with the cost of an additional table JOIN).

 <a id='examples'></a>
 ## Examples / Use cases

 ### Create an protect-worthy instance and assign initial permissions to owner
-The user with log-on name `adOwner` creates a new advertisement (id = `55`).
+The user with log-on name `advertiser` creates a new advertisement (id = `55`).
 You can test with POST-request `/api/v1/ads/acl/` that the following entries are created in the postgreSql `test` database.

-- For the user principal `adOwner` an entry gets created (if not yet there) in the `ACL_SID` table:
+- For the user principal `advertiser` an entry gets created (if not yet there) in the `ACL_SID` table:

    id | principal | sid
   -- | ---- | --------
-   7 | true | adOwner
+   7 | true | advertiser

 - For the new advertisement instance with id `55` an entry gets created in the `ACL_OBJECT_IDENTITY` table: